CuriousR82/AutonotionR/README.md

 Execute `nodemon index.js` in the `<repo-name>/server` directory to start the server for the backend.
 Execute `npm start` in the `<repo-name>/frontend` directory to start the server for the frontend.

+## Database Setup <a name="database-setup"></a>

+### Database Template <a name="database-template"></a>

+To get started, use the provided [Database Template](https://shocking-evening-5f4.notion.site/AutonotionR-Database-Template-9aaeb395dcc8414b9993b55c5183f3e5) 📄 to structure your Notion workspace.
+This template includes essential fields required for integration.

+// database screenshots here

+### Filling in Database Key and IDs <a name="filling-in-database-key-ids"></a>

+In your project, create a `.env` file inside the `AutonotionR/server` directory with your Notion integration credentials and database key IDs.
+Refer to the [Build your first integration](https://developers.notion.com/docs/create-a-notion-integration) page by Notion for detailed instructions.
+For your reference, the API key in the project is named `REACT_APP_NOTION_API_KEY`, and the database IDs are named `REACT_APP_<database name>_DATABASE_ID`.

 ## Code Structure <a name="code-structure"></a>